Gustavo-DCosta/EchoMail/README.md

 ## What is EchoMail?

 EchoMail is a **CLI-native, end-to-end encrypted chat app** for devs, hackers, sysadmins, and rebels with a cause.
-Built with minimalism and **Golang zen** in mind, EchoPulse keeps things lightweight, fast, and deadly silent -< no telemetry, no creepy tracking, no fluff.
+Built with minimalism and **Golang philosophy** in mind, EchoMail keeps things lightweight, fast, and deadly silent -> no telemetry, no creepy tracking, no fluff.

 The server?
 Just a humble **message router**.
 It *can’t* read your messages -> by design.
 The content is yours.
 Always.